 Does the garden include use of colour, form and composition, variety and repetition, year-round interest and scent?
 Does it contribute to the visual environment and streetscape?

 What initiatives have been introduced?
 What has been introduced to reduce water use, moisture retention strategies, etc?
 What plants are used and why were they selected?

 Is the garden creative, innovative or original?
 Does the garden reflect the Territory’s unique lifestyle?
 Does it show the effort, enthusiasm and knowledge of the gardener?

 How well do tenants work together; plan, designate responsibility, manage the upkeep, and share the rewards?

-Public housing tenants in Alice Springs and Tennant Creek will be judged in a separate category as part of the Central Australian Garden Competition, coordinated by 783 ABC Radio Alice Springs.
+Public housing tenants in Alice Springs and Tennant Creek is being judged in a separate category as part of the Central Australian Garden Competition, coordinated by 783 ABC Radio Alice Springs.

 The Department was also the proud sponsor of the 2015 Garden of the Year.
 Prize: $400 in water smart garden equipment.